KemurihinoGatsu/EZ_Counter/README.md

 # Usage
 1.Type any key as the counter key.

-2.Press the counter key to count once.
+2.Press the counter key to count for a time.